-AP® English Literature Scoring Guide
+AP® English Literature Score Distribution and Guidelines

-AP English Literature and Composition Scoring Guidelines & Rubrics
+AP Literature Scoring Guidelines

 Reporting Category Points Scoring Criteria

-Row A: Thesis
+Row A: Thesis 0-1 points

-• 0 points: If the theses are inadequate: simply the prompt is reiterated, summaries are without coherent claims, or the prompt is not answered.
+• 0 points: If the theses are inadequate: the prompt is reiterated, summaries are without coherent claims, or the prompt is not answered.

 • 1 point: Your answer offers a reasonable interpretation of the passage.

-Row B: Evidence and Commentary 0-4 pts.
+Row B: Evidence and Commentary 0-4 points

-• 0 points: Simply the prompt is reiterated.
+• 0 points: the prompt is reiterated.

 • 4 points: Specific evidence that supports the claim is provided.
 Multiple literary elements or techniques are explained.

-Row C: Sophistication 0-1 pts.
+Row C: Sophistication 0-1 points

 • The criteria for scoring a point is not met.